Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Creamy Italian dressing!

-I want to address the differences between the brands because it’s important to purchase the brand that’s right for you!
+I want to address the differences between the brands because it’s essential to purchase the brand that’s right for you!
 I’m then going to show you how to make homemade Creamy Italian dressing the right way if that’s the route you want to take!!

 • Ken’s and Wishbone: Most of us who are fans of creamy Italian dressing like it because of the creaminess, so if that’s you, Ken’s and Wish-Bone brands would be the best choice.
 These are the standard brands, anyway.

-• Grey and tangy: Some brands of creamy Italian dressing look greyish like they barely have any mayo in them.
+• Grey and tangy: Some brands of creamy Italian dressing look greyish, like they barely have any mayo in them.
 They taste more like original and zesty Italian dressing.
 Although it’s a creamy Italian dressing, you can tell that not much mayo was used.

-How to make homemade creamy Italian dressing?
+How to make homemade creamy Italian dressing

 A few of my subscribers told me they couldn’t find any creamy Italian dressing at their local supermarkets.
 I live in Philadelphia, and even I noticed there weren’t many markets that carried it.